 With a journal, you can study trends and identify areas that require improvement.
 You also hold yourself accountable.
 The best part about a journal is that you can notice and appreciate your small wins while monitoring your progress.

 Increase Your Protein Intake

 If you are having trouble losing weight, upping your protein may help.
 Protein is an essential macronutrient when it comes to weight loss.
 Protein increases your metabolic rate compared to carbs and fats as it increases the thermic effect of food.
-Digestion of protein increases metabolism by about 20 to 30 % (3).
+Digestion of protein takes more energy than digestion of carbohydrates or fat, so eating more protein (while not increasing overall calorie intake) should increase the total calories you burn (3).